Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Introduction

 \subsection{Acknowledgements}

 We give many thanks to Robin Hartshorne, Diane Maclagan and Gregory G. Smith, the organizers of the workshop {\it Components of Hilbert Schemes} held at American Institute of Mathematics in Palo Alto, CA, in July 2010.
 It was there that we first met and shared our thoughts; the exceptionally productive and at the same time friendly atmosphere of that workshop triggered our collaboration.
 Special thanks go to Bernd Sturmfels, who realized that we have many research interests in common, and motivated us to work together.
 The second author wishes to thank Allen Knutson, Jenna Rajchgot, and Mike Stillman for many fruitful discussions.

-The second author was supported by a Marie Curie International Outgoing Fellowship of the EU Seventh Framework Program.
+We thank the anonymous referee for useful comments.